LSparkzwz/weighted-rock-paper-scissors-eth-smart-contract/README.md

-## Smart contract for the game weighted rock paper scissors
+## Smart contract for the game of Weighted Rock Paper Scissors

 ### Warning